slonkazoid/dotfiles/README.md

 ## Notes

+Note: The `.config/fontconfig/fonts.conf` file is tuned for VA panels.
+You probably want to create a new one with qt5ct.

 Note: You need to configure `.config/xdg-desktop-portal-wlr/config` for your setup.

 Note: The project `obs-savereplay` is not included in this repository.
 You need to write it yourself if you want to use it.